Habits & Routines · Career

 What is Little's Law?

-A queueing-theory result proved by John Little in 1961: the average number of items in a system equals the arrival rate multiplied by the average time each item spends in the system.
-Rearranged for personal work: your average cycle time equals your work-in-progress divided by your completion rate.
-It holds for any stable system — factory lines, coffee queues, and your project board.
+It's a result from queueing theory, proved by John Little in 1961: the average number of items in a system equals the arrival rate multiplied by the average time each item spends there.
+Rearranged for personal work, it says your average cycle time equals your work-in-progress divided by your completion rate.
+It holds for any stable system: factory lines, coffee queues, and your project board.

 Why do WIP limits make you faster?
 Isn't that backwards?

-It feels backwards because starting things feels like progress.
-But your completion rate is roughly fixed by your hours and energy — so the only lever left is how many things share that fixed capacity.
-Six items in progress at a rate of one finished per week means every item averages six weeks.
+It feels backwards, because starting something feels like progress.
+But your completion rate is mostly fixed by your hours and energy, so the only lever left is how many things are sharing that fixed capacity.
+Six items in progress at a rate of one finished per week means each one takes six weeks on average.
 Two items in progress means two weeks.
-Same effort, three times faster per item, plus compounding gains from less context-switching.
+Same effort, three times faster per item, plus you save the cost of constantly switching contexts.

 What's the difference between Backlog and Todo?

 Commitment.
-Todo means committed — it consumes attention and counts against your working set.
-Backlog means deliberately parked with zero guilt attached.
-A healthy board moves items from Backlog to Todo only when capacity opens up.
-Moving an item back to Backlog is a decision, not a failure — it's the WIP limit doing its job.
+Todo means you've committed: it's using up attention and counts against your working set.
+Backlog means it's deliberately parked, no guilt attached.
+A healthy board only moves items from Backlog to Todo once capacity opens up.
+Moving something back to Backlog is a decision, not a failure.
+That's the WIP limit doing its job.

 How many things should be In Progress at once?

-For an individual: one to three.
-The research on task-switching costs suggests every additional parallel stream taxes the others; most personal-kanban practitioners (Benson & Barry's Personal Kanban recommends starting at three) converge on 2-3 as the ceiling where flow survives.
-If your In Progress column is regularly above five, it's a second Backlog wearing a costume.
+For one person: one to three.
+Every additional parallel stream taxes the others, and most personal-kanban practitioners land on two or three as the point where flow still works.
+If your In Progress column regularly holds more than five, it's really just a second Backlog wearing a costume.